Halsey Shows Off Body In Skimpy, Skintight Lace-Up Garment At New York Fashion Week

 Halsey stars in DKNY’s latest ad campaign for their fall collection and attended their anniversary party during New York Fashion Week, per The Daily Mail.

 At the event, the “Bad At Love” hitmaker posed on the carpet in a skimpy, skintight lace-up garment, showing off a lot of leg.
 The low-cut number showed off her bare chest and the many tattoos she has inked on her.
-She is known for changing up her hair all the time and opted for a short dark bob.
-She paired the look with stilettos and striked a fierce expression while she placed her hands on her hips.
+She is known for changing up her hair all the time and opted for a short, dark bob.
+She paired the look with stilettos and struck a fierce expression while she placed her hands on her hips.

 It didn’t take long for her fans to notice her eye-catching look and express their thoughts via social media.